 There is a huge list of guidelines but here we will discuss some examples of guidelines for designing the user interface:

-- The user must be asked before any destruction action.
+- The user interface must alert the user before any destruction action.

-- The amount of information that must be remembered between two actions must be minimal.
+- It must remember the amount of information between two actions must be minimal.

 - The commands that are irrelevant to the current action, must be deactivated.